Jokuchh/Content/README.md

 The project is about contactless communication by using RFID/NFC to create and test payment device, unlock the door which is locked by system.

 ✅Done : Tasks and report

+# 1️⃣0️⃣ Research-Numerical-Automatics
+The project is about 3pi+ robot and full exploring that device.
+The goal was to understand the robot's functionality and to gain new knowledge, including how to make a research.

+✅Done : A lot of various tests and two reports with different objectives